stagbl/stagbl/DMStag/Proposal.md

 - `DMSTAG_STENCIL_MOMENTUM`  (11-point simple Stokes FV momentum stencil, bad name)
 - `DMDSTAG_STENCIL_MOMENTUM_COEFFICIENT` (stencil required for simple Stokes FV coefficients on an edge, bad name)

-## Ghosts and Boundaries

-As with `DMPlex`, `DMLabel` objects will be used to defined subset of points.

-All ghosting is done on an element-wise basis.
-Con: this means more ghost points that are actually required.
-More storage.
-Pros: simpler design and implementation (only specify how many ghost elements you will need, which is 1 until we get to higher order FVM).
-Allows for a lazy first implementation where everything from elements is sent during halo exchanges.
-Also allows for a nice iteration pattern on the local arrays.
-Define a struct which has the correct number of dof, properly labelled (using the canonical "-" in the names!), and then used this to iterate through the local array.

 ## Creation

 Creation Routines mirror those for `DMDA`.